pwa-builder/PWABuilder/README.md

 ### Development

 Run `npm install` and then run `npm run dev`, the project should open in your default browser.
 From here you can start developing, your changes will be rebuilt and reloaded in the browser as you develop.

+### Running Tests
+We currently have E2E tests that are run using the Playwright test-runner.
+Currently they can be run by running the following commands:
+- npm run dev (We are going to run the E2E tests on your latest local changes)
+- npm run test (This will make sure the needed dependences are installed and will start running the tests)

+The output of the tests can be found in the console.

 ### Debugging in VS Code